Data Compression and Deduplication

 When selecting the data block size, consider the following aspects:

 Veeam Backup & Replication provides several storage optimization options with different block sizes used.
-The following table will help you to choose the optimal option in accordance with the size of your backup files and the storage type.
+The following table will help you to choose the optimal option according to the size of your backup files and the storage type.

 Changing Storage Optimization Settings